nithinmkp/iyo-apero/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
-  Cultures clash as I adjust to the challenges of life in Paris while juggling my career, new friendships, and love life.
+  Adjusting to the demands of PhD and searing heat of Kharagpur.
 Here is how to catch up with me lately!
 show_outro: true
 outro: |
   <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/)!